Share On

 Blue-Green Algae

-Blue-green algae is often found in stagnant water when temperatures are high.
-This algae can be toxic to geese if they ingest contaminated water.
+Blue-green algae are often found in stagnant water when temperatures are high.
+These algae can be toxic to geese if they ingest contaminated water.
 The type of toxin ingested will determine the symptoms.
-Geese need only ingest but 1.2 oz (40 ml) of algae bloom to be fatal.
-In most cases of poisoning, geese are usually found dead, due to the potency of the toxin.
+Geese need only ingest 1.2 oz (40 ml) of algae bloom to be fatal.
+In most cases of poisoning, ducks are usually found dead, due to the potency of the toxin.
+Symptoms include:

 • Hypersalivation